Login to Complete an Application or to Access Judging Panel

 6- What is the source of funding?

-Funding for SPARK Colorado comes from the Colorado Office of Economic Development & International Trade’s (OEDIT) Advanced Industries Accelerator (AIA) program, CU Innovations and the NIH REACH grant.
-Hence, NIH post-award procedures and university policies regarding NIH funding will be applicable.
+Funding for SPARK Colorado comes from the Colorado Office of Economic Development & International Trade’s (OEDIT) Advanced Industries Accelerator (AIA) program and matching sources at CU Anschutz Medical Campus including CU Innovations, Departments, and the Chancellor's Office.

 https://sparkcolorado.secure-platform.com/